serversideup/spin-template-laravel-basic/README.md

       email: "changeme@example.com"
 ```

 Change `changeme@example.com` to a valid email address.
+This email address will be used by Let's Encrypt to send you notifications about your certificates.

-### 5️⃣ Determine if you want to use the "AUTORUN" feature
+### Determine if you want to use the "AUTORUN" feature
 By default, we have [Laravel Automations](https://serversideup.net/open-source/docker-php/docs/laravel/laravel-automations) configured to run with the [serversideup/php](https://serversideup.net/open-source/docker-php/) Docker image.

 If you do not want this behavior, you can remove the `AUTORUN_ENABLED` environment variable from the `php` service in the `docker-compose.prod.yml` file.